 Enter the Dragon: Will China’s Deal of the Century Save Congo?

 Twenty-four trillion dollars.
 It is a number that beggars the imagination, almost 40% of the global economy, and it is buried in one of the world’s poorest and most violent countries: The Democratic Republic of Congo.
-Failed state, rape capital of the world, humanitarian catastrophe…Congo personifies all these but beneath the surface its dark earth holds $24 trillion of copper, cobalt, coltan, the bones and blood of information age manufacturing.
+A failed state, rape capital of the world, humanitarian catastrophe…Congo personifies all these but beneath the surface, its dark earth holds $24 trillion of copper, cobalt, coltan, the bones, and blood of information age manufacturing.
 For this reason, if for no other, the world cannot ignore Congo.
 It can’t afford to.